mryancox/seng300-group20-project/README.md

 **Start the program by running the _JournalSubmissionSystem_ jar file.**

+**Please ensure that the _journalsystem.db_ file is in the same folder as the jar file when running it**

+__If necessary, use the included sqlite3.exe to open (.open journalsystem.db) to manage the submission and users tables__

 To access each account and view its functionality, enter one the following usernames and passwords,

   - Author: